richardkorneisel/intro-to-python/readme.md

 $ python3 app.py   # Run that Python file
 ```

-### By REPL
+### By REPL(Read-Eval-Print-Loop)

 The second way that we can interact with Python code is with a tools like IPython or the Python shell.
 These are both REPLs.
+Have we used these before?

 1. Install: `$ pip3 install ipython`
 2. Run REPL: `$ ipython`